 - What is the run-out period?

-The run-out period allows you additional time to submit requested documentation to substantiate your prior plan year FSA claims.
-The State of Michigan’s run-out period ends on March 31st, meaning you will have until March 31st to submit requested receipts and documentation for the prior plan year.
+The run-out period allows additional time to submit requested documentation to substantiate your prior plan year FSA claims.
+The State of Michigan’s run-out period ends on March 31st, meaning you have until March 31st to submit requested receipts and documentation for the prior plan year.

 - When is my Health Care FSA Carryover balance available for me to use?